-Neal Goren is the Founder and Artistic Director and Conductor of Catapult Opera which will present productions commencing it the 2020-2021 season.
+Neal Goren is the Founder and Artistic Director and Conductor of Catapult Opera which will present productions commencing it the 2021-2022 season.
 He was previously Founder and Artistic Director and Conductor of Gotham Chamber Opera in New York City.
 In addition, he is a frequent guest conductor active throughout North American and Europe.
 Notable appearances include Respighi's La bella dormente nel bosco for the Lincoln Center Festival and Spoleto Festival USA, New York City Opera conducting their revival of The Magic Flute, and with Opera de Nantes and Angers, France for The Turn of the Screw .
-Elsewhere, he has led performances of Krasa’s Brundibar for the City University of New York, appeared with the San Francisco Opera conducting Conrad Susa’s Transformations for the Merola Opera Program, conducted Louis Andreissen’s Anais Nin and Odysseus' Women for the Center for Contemporary Opera, and conducted a new opera to be presented in Hong Kong by the Asia Society.
+Elsewhere, he has led performances of Krasa’s Brundibar for the City University of New York, appeared with the San Francisco Opera conducting Conrad Susa’s Transformations for the Merola Opera Program, conducted Louis Andreissen’s Anais Nin and Odysseus' Women for the Center for Contemporary Opera, and conducted a new opera that was presented in Hong Kong by the Asia Society and in New York on December 7, 2019.

 As a recital accompanist, Neil Goren has collaborated with a number of opera’s leading singers, including Leontyne Price (as her exclusive musical collaborator), Kathleen Battle, Harolyn Blackwell, Haken Hagegard, Thomas Hampson, Lorraine Hunt Lieberson, Aprile Millo, Hermann Prey and others.
 He has been a member of the faculty of the graduate opera department of the Mannes College of Music since 1992, the Accademia Rossiana in Pesaro, Italy and the Harlem School of the Arts.
 He also served on the Board of Directors of the Richard Tucker Music Foundation from 1991-2003.